15 Top-Rated Weekend Getaways in the Bay Area, CA

 Accommodation: Where to Stay in Monterey: Best Areas & Hotels

 The city is officially called Carmel-by-the-Sea and has long been a haven for artists of all types.
 The city bills itself as being extremely dog-friendly, and canine companions are welcome in most of the city's businesses.
-Dogs are also welcome, off-leash, on the city's big Carmel Beach.
+Dogs are also welcome, off-leash, at Carmel Beach.

 Accommodation: Where to Stay in Carmel: Best Areas & Hotels

-This man-made lake was created in the 1960s with the construction of a large dam that now provides a lot of hydroelectric power to several Bay Area cities.
+This man-made lake was created in the 1960s with the construction of a large dam that now provides hydroelectric power to several Bay Area cities.
 The lake, the largest in Napa County, is where San Franciscans come to relax and to play on the water.

-Sausalito is part of the Marin Headlands, the natural open space and hills overlooking the city.
-Some of the views of the Golden Gate Bridge, bay, and city from the elevated locations are truly amazing (and very Instagram-worthy).
+The coastal landscape of the Marin Headlands provides a splendid backdrop for the town of Sausalito.
+Some of the views of the Golden Gate Bridge, bay, and city from the elevated locations in Sausalito are truly amazing (and very Instagram-worthy).

-A visit to Half Moon Bay and the area's main resort, The Ritz-Carlton, Half Moon Bay is the perfect Bay Area romantic getaway for couples.
-The luxury hotel is the only seaside luxury resort in Northern California, and most of the rooms and suites have spectacular ocean views.
-The pet-friendly resort sits atop a cliff, with a very nice beach only a short walk away.
+In a secluded coastal setting, The Ritz-Carlton, Half Moon Bay is the perfect Bay Area romantic getaway for couples.
+This five-star hotel is the only seaside luxury resort in Northern California, and most of the rooms and suites have spectacular ocean views.
+The resort sits atop a cliff, with a pristine sandy beach only a short walk away.